-We will receive up to an aggregate of approximately \$25,811,669.50 from the exercise of the Warrants, assuming the exercise in full, if any, of all of the Warrants for cash.
-Because the exercise price of the Warrants substantially exceeds the current trading price of our Class A Ordinary Shares, we are unlikely to receive any proceeds from the exercise of our Warrants in the near future, if at all.
+We will receive up to an aggregate of approximately \$25,811,669.50 from the exercise of the Warrants, assuming the exercise in full of all of the Warrants for cash.
 We will not receive any of the proceeds from the sale of the securities by the Selling Securityholders.
 The aggregate proceeds to the Selling Securityholders from the sale of the Registered Shares will be the purchase price of the Registered Shares less any discounts and commissions.
 We will not pay any brokers' or underwriters' discounts and commissions in connection with the registration and sale of the Registered Shares covered by this prospectus.
 The Selling Securityholders reserve the right to accept and, together with their respective agents, to reject, any proposed purchases of Registered Shares to be made directly or through agents.